MicrosoftDocs/powerapps-docs/powerapps-docs/user/assign-or-share-records.md

 ---
-title: "Assign or share rows| MicrosoftDocs"
+title: "Assign a row to someone else| MicrosoftDocs"
-description: How to assign or share rows
+description: How to reassign a row to someone else.
 author: mduelae
 manager: kvivek
 ms.service: powerapps